jmiano/CS2340-Project/README.md

 # BuzzTracker

-BuzzTracker is an Android donation tracking application catered to non-profit organizations for better for efficient tracking of incoming and outgoing goods.
+BuzzTracker is an Android donation tracking application catered to non-profit organizations for efficient tracking of incoming and outgoing goods.

 ## Milestones